cbunting99/Core/BUGLIST.md

-BUGLISTGhoul claw ability isn't supposed to be usable if energy is below sixty.
+1. Ghoul claw ability isn't supposed to be usable if energy is below sixty.

-Water Elemental Taunting (dk taunt atleast, w/b others ..?)
+2. Cannot taunt players pets.

  -- CRITICAL --
 Use blood strike two times with Reaping talent from unholy talent tree,